A Day Trip Guide to Mykines, the Faroe Islands’ Land of Maybe

 Home to just 12 people, a lighthouse and a deluge of weather year-round - and hundreds of thousands of clumsy orange-beaked Arctic Puffins during the warmer summer months.

-As you might imagine, it's also the setting of one of our most favourite days in the entirety of our Faroe Islands trip.
+As you might imagine, it's also the setting of one of our favourite days in the entirety of our Faroe Islands trip.

-When it comes to once-in-a-lifetime experiences, standing on a rugged hill overlooking the crashing ocean, witnessing the flurry of these lively birds all around is one we’ll remember forever.
+When it comes to once-in-a-lifetime experiences, standing on a rugged hill overlooking the crashing ocean, and witnessing the flurry of these lively birds all around is one we’ll remember forever.

 For any traveller who loves adventure (and cute wildlife), a visit to Mykines should be at the top of your Faroes itinerary.
 In this guide, we’ve covered everything you need to know, including how to get to the island, what to do when you're there, and a few insider tips you need to know before you go.